JerinR/Classification_using_Lucene_6.5.1/README.md

-The original version of the code can be found at https://github.com/colloquial/javabook/tree/master/src/applucene/src/com/colloquial/applucene ClassifyNewGroups.java class is for the classification of 20NewsGroups.
+The original version of the code can be found at https://github.com/colloquial/javabook/tree/master/src/applucene/src/com/colloquial/applucene I have hard coded the path of the train and test directories and the location where the index has to be created.
+The original code uses xml for specifying the path.
+The xml can be found at the aforementioned link.

+ClassifyNewGroups.java class is for the classification of 20NewsGroups.
 The data set can be downloaded from http://qwone.com/~jason/20Newsgroups/ For classification purpose '20news-bydate.tar.gz' was used as it was already divided into test and training set.